k3karthic/rpi-basic/README.md

 ## Connect Wi-Fi

 *Step 1:* Encode the password of your network using the command below.
-Replace `ssid` and `password` with your network SSID and password respectively.
+Replace `ssid` and `password` with your network SSID and password.

 ```
 $ wpa_passphrase <ssid> <password>